-Sicilian Style Meatballs.
+Sicilian Style Meatballs, good read because it baked.
 Culinary ingenuity of Sicilian peasants always amazes me.
 Today I'll explain how to make a dish with practically anything: some’ old bread, grated cheese, an egg, a handful of herbs.
-Pecorino meatballs are really made with very few ingredients: they're just made of pecorino cheese and little else.
+The Sicilian pecorino meatballs is really prepared with very few ingredients: they're just made of pecorino cheese and little else.
 I'm obviously very, very tasty and one leads to another.
 In the version I present to you are baked, But if you want to break the inertia and fry the meatballs there and I would be grateful.

 MEATBALLS OF CHEESE TO SICILY, Baked (Sicilian recipe)Print This

 - 250 grams of grated pecorino siciliano PDO (or any grated pecorino cheese not too crisp nor too seasoned)